Calau: History

+The town was first mentioned, as Calowe, in 1279.
+Its name is of Slavic origin and comes from the old Sorbian and Polish word kał, which means "swamp" or "bog".
+The town was at various times ruled by Bohemian, Hungarian, Saxon and Polish monarchs, before it was annexed by Prussia in 1815.
+It was located on an important trade route, called the "Salt Road", which was used to transport salt from Halle to Lusatia and further east to Poland.

 From 1815 to 1947, Calau was part of the Prussian Province of Brandenburg.

 From 1952 to 1990, it was part of the Bezirk Cottbus of East Germany.

 Population

 There are only a few people with Sorbian roots living in Calau today, although the Sorbs were quite a large minority in 1843 with about 30.8 percent of the overall population.
 In following years the number of Sorbs decreased rapidly, and in 1900 only 3.5 percent of the population were Sorbs.